PAGE CONTENT:

 Wrapping Up

-How to create a UEFI bootable USB on Windows 10?
+How do you create a UEFI bootable USB on Windows 10?
 If you are still struggling with this question, you can find the answer here.
 You can create a UEFI bootable disk in four ways by using Windows 10 installation media, Diskpart, and Refus.

 Free Download